xt0fer/SolnZipRISC1/README.md

 v1.0

-The ZipCode RISC-1 microprocessor needs a simulator to prove to the investors that this is a world-beating design an Intel/Amd and apple will all shake in their shoes when they see how fast and clean and cool this processor is.
+The ZipCode RISC-1 microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.

 You need to write a processor simulator.
-It reads in a file of machine code, loads it into memory and starts execution.
+It reads in a file of machine code (.zex file), loads it into memory and starts execution.
 The simulation continues until either a CRASH or a completion of the program.
+When you start the program, you execute the instruction found at memory location 0x0000.

+Each memory location is a 32-bit "word" made up of 4 "bytes".
+Each byte can only contain numbers from 0-255.

+There are 16 registers, numbered 0 to 15 (or x0 to xF).
+Register 15 (F) is used as the Program Counter (PC).
+It contains the address of the next instruction to be executed.
+Register 14 is the Instruction Register.
+It is the place where the current instruction is placed just before it is executed.
+The processor runs a program from 0x0000 until it told to halt (HLT).
+When it is told to HALT, and no errors have occurred, you can consider your program to have "run".

+So this lab/project has you implementing code for our ZipRISC1 processor.
+We have provided a simple version of the main loop of the simulator which onlt implements HLT.
+You must implement the rest of the instructions.

+We have also provide a very stupid, simple "assembler" which can translate ZipRISC1 Assembly (.zas file) code file (UTF-8 text) (and human readable-ish) into the ZipRISC1 executable format (.zex) (which is a UTF-* text file the simulator's loader can load into the the processor's memory.)

+The assembly file is a program file which tries to do some kind of simple task.
+Each line is one of four possible layouts, and if you mess up the layout, well, you get a very simple error message.
+The assembler quits as soon as it finds an error, or runsuntil the input runs out, and then drops the output file.
+You then start the simulator on the output of the assembler and see what happens.
+You may get some output, an error, or maybe even a Panic.
+Panics are bad.
+Panics mean someting is very wrong with something you're trying to do.

+### To RECAP

-- registers: 16 32-bit named x0 to xF (PC is xF, IC is xE) (x0 is ALWAYS zero)
+- registers: 16 32-bit named x0 to xF (PC is xF, IR is xE) (x0 is ALWAYS zero)
+  - numbered 0 to 15
 - memory: 0x0000 - 0xFFFF (16K words!! (or 64Kbytes))
 - I/O: input/output (special registers)
 - instruction: 4 bytes, 0, 1, 2, 3
   - opcode, operand1, operand2, operand3

-## Instructions
+## ZipRISC1 Instructions

-The first column is the “assembly code”, 2nd is the memory layout, third is “meaning”
+The first column is the “assembly code”, 2nd is the memory layout of the instruction (4 bytes), third is “meaning” in psuedo-code.

 ### Core Instructions

-ADD rd, rs, rt | 1dst | rd <- rs + rt
+- ADD rd, rs, rt | 1dst | rd <- rs + rt

-MOV rd, rs, 0 | 1ds0 | rd <- rs
+- MOV rd, rs, 0 | 1ds0 | rd <- rs

-SUB rd, rs, rt | 2dst | rd <- rs - rt
+- SUB rd, rs, rt | 2dst | rd <- rs - rt

-SUBI rd, rs, k | 3dsk | rd ← rs - k
+- SUBI rd, rs, k | 3dsk | rd ← rs - k

-LSH rd, rs, k | 4dsk | rd <- rs / k ??
+- LSH rd, rs, k | 4dsk | rd <- rs / k ??

-RSH rd, rs, k | 5dsk | rd <- rs * k ??
+- RSH rd, rs, k | 5dsk | rd <- rs * k ??

-BRZ rd, aa | 6daa | branch to aa on rd == 0
+- BRZ rd, aa | 6daa | branch to aa on rd == 0

-BGT rd, aa | 7daa | branch to aa on rd > 0
+- BGT rd, aa | 7daa | branch to aa on rd > 0

-LD rd, aa | 8daa | load rd with value of memory loc aa
+- LD rd, aa | 8daa | load rd with value of memory loc aa

-ST rs, aa | 9saa | store rd value to memory loc aa
+- ST rs, aa | 9saa | store rd value to memory loc aa

-HLT | 0000 | halt.
+- HLT | 0000 | halt.

-HCF | 0FFF | halt and catch fire.
+- HCF | 0FFF | halt and catch fire.

 ### Pseudo Instructions

+These are just handy, the text in the first column gets translated to the instruction in the second column.

 MOV rd, rs │ ADD rd, rs, x0 │ rd ← rs
 CLR rd │ ADD rd, x0, x0 │ rd ← 0